 Students must work with their examination committee and the Program Manager to schedule a time and date for the defense.
-Once a time and date have been agreed upon, the Program Manager will reserve a room for the defense.
-The student must submit the "Schedule of Oral

-Defense" form (also available on Portfolio under "Resources") to the Office of Graduate Education no later than four weeks prior to the anticipated date of the defense.
+The Program Manager will reserve a room for the defense and send out a notification to the JDP community.
+The student must submit the Schedule of Oral Defense form to the Office of Graduate Education no later than four weeks prior to the anticipated date of the defense.
 After the form has been submitted, the OGE staff will verify that all examination committee members meet the minimum university requirements to participate in the oral defense.